-As part of The British Academy Debates, a panel of experts will discuss what it means to be British and how British identity has been constructed.
-The panel will address a variety of audience questions in their attempts to clarify the definition of being British.
+As part of The British Academy Debates, a panel of experts will discuss what it means to be British and address a variety of audience questions in an attempt to clarify the definition of being British.
 The event, which will be attended by Professor Dame Julia King, is free and open to the public.
 If you would like to attend, please book a place here.

-24 September - Encouraging Innovation: How to Use Intellectual Property Strategically
+Wednesday 24 September - Encouraging Innovation: How to use Intellectual Property strategically

 Great Hall, 6.30pm

 The Possible Dreams International (PDI) Choir sings songs of hope to those living affected by extreme poverty and HIV/AIDS in the rural regions of Swaziland.
 Their charter is to give voice to those in their communities without a voice.
 Tickets are priced at £10.00 each and ordered through Eventbrite.
 This event is open to the general publicso please tell your friends and family.
 For further information, please contact Jean Hasson.

 Friday 26 September - Planning & permitting for bioenergy development workshop

 EBRI has organised a second workshop on planning and permitting for bioenergy development.
 The event is aimed at businesses in the West Midlands - if you work with any companies you feel might benefit from attending this event, please could you let them know about it.
 It’s free to attend and will be followed by one-to-one specialist planning support.
 Further details.

 Monday 29 September – Aston DBA - The Value of the Executive Doctorate talk

 Dr Julie Davies, Acting Chief Executive of The Association of Business Schools will be hosting an interactive session, covering various areas including: why the Association of Business Schools values executive doctorates, why there is a need to develop researching leaders and how the DBA will develop in the future, to contribute to changing social and economic needs.
 To book, email email@example.com.